Who do I approach in order to raise a concern?

 Following your employer’s procedure should help to protect you if you are later subjected to detrimental treatment.
 It is also in accordance with your employment contract to respect and follow internal procedures.
-If you have any concerns about following your employer’s raising concerns policy then you should contact the contact the BMA or Public Concern at Work (PCAW) for guidance on how best to proceed.
+If you have any concerns about following your employer’s raising concerns policy then you should contact the contact the BMA or Protect (the whistleblowing charity) for guidance on how best to proceed.

 In normal circumstances, you should initially raise concerns with your immediate clinical team by informing your line manager or head of department.
 If you feel uncomfortable doing this or for any reason you think it would be unhelpful, you may prefer to speak to someone else in your organisation.
 Your employers’ raising concerns policy should contain a formal procedure and give the name of a designated officer who you can speak to.
 If for any reason you are unable to raise your concern with the designated officer, we recommend that you contact us for guidance.

 Some issues (such as bullying or discrimination against staff by other staff) should normally be raised under a separate dedicated policy such as a grievance policy or dignity at work policy.
 It is important to use the right policy.
 If you are unsure which policy to use, it may be helpful to speak to your human resources department.
 Alternatively, you can contact the BMA for guidance.

 Your employer’s raising concerns policy may require you to make a written record or report of your concern.
 If it does not, it is advisable to do this, either by raising your concern in writing in the first instance, or, if you raised your concern orally, to make a dated note of what you said.
 It is also advisable to make use of formal reporting methods where appropriate.
 Doing this can be essential to protecting yourself legally while also making it more likely that your concerns will be taken seriously and addressed.